 2. Film Synopsis: 100 words or less

-3. A full list of crew credits
+3. A full list of actor and production crew credits

 4. Production Stills: up to 5 Screenshots or on-set photographs which best depict your film

-5. Background story for your film: up to 250 words – who produced the film; how did the idea come about; who was on your team; interesting behind the scenes stories; obstacles you overcame.
+5. Background story for your film: up to 250 words—who produced the film, how did the idea come about, who was on your team, interesting behind-the-scenes stories, obstacles you overcame.

-7. If a Narrative film, please include:
+7. If a Narrative film (fictional), please include:

-- Names of the actor(s)/actress(es) you submit for consideration as Best Actor/Actress and Best Supporting Actor/Actress.
+a.
+Names of the actor(s)/actress(es) you submit for consideration as Best Actor/Actress and Best Supporting Actor/Actress.

-2. If a film is rated by the Film and Video Labelling Body (FVLB) as harder than a “M”, a three-day extension to edit and resubmit may be granted.
+2. If a film is rated by the Film and Video Labelling Body (FVLB) as harder than an “M”, a three-day extension to edit and resubmit may be granted.
 If you choose not to resubmit or miss the three-day deadline, your film will be removed from the festival.
-If you choose not to re-submit your film, you must let the Festival Director know immediately your intention to withdraw your film.
+If you choose not to re-submit your film, you must immediately let the Festival Director know your intention to withdraw your film.

 JUDGING AND AWARDS

-1. For both the Aotearoa and Heartland Screenings, independent judges with industry experience will assess all films objectively, and given a score out of ten using the FilmFreeway rating system.
-Judge profiles can be found at: www.tsfilmfest.org/judges when festival entries close.
+3. For both the Gold/Silver and Aotearoa Screenings, independent judges with industry experience will assess all films objectively and give a one-to-ten score using the Film Freeway rating system.
+Judge profiles can be found at www.tsfilmfest.org/judges when festival entries close.

-- Best Sound
+a.
+Best Sound

-- Best Original Score
+b.
+Best Original Score

-- Best Special FX
+c.
+Best Visual FX

-- Best Production Design
+d.
+Best Production Design

-- The name(s) of the person(s) responsible for Production Design
+c.
+The name(s) of the person(s) responsible for Production Design

 JUDGING CRITERIA FOR FILMS